pauldoh21/FlatpackAssembly/timelog.md

 *5 hours* Fixed issues with making tracking parts appear and be tracked in Hololens build

 ### 08 Feb 2024

-*0.5 hours* Fixed materials not showing properly in Hololens build
+*0.5 hours* Fixed materials not showing properly in Hololens build *1 hour* Made parts display in correct locations and rotations for each step